ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2015-04-10-regularised-logistic-regression.md

 ## [1] "Stopped by small gradient (grtol)."
 {% endhighlight %}

-So...it did converge, and if I was to call `ucminf_out$par`, it will return our 27 parameters.
+So...it did converge, and if I was to call `ucminf_out$par`, it will return our 21 parameters.

-With just two features, we can also quite easily plot the decision boundary.
-To do so I create a matrix $X$ of $m$ rows which corresponds to a grid of points for which we can then generate a prediction.
-We use the output $\theta$ derived from the model fit from the `ex2data1` data.
-We then combine the predictions from th egrid of points in a contour plot.

-The function to create the boundary thus takes two inputs: a sequence of numbers `xy` delineating the limits of the plot.
-This works for situations where the ranges of the two features are similar, but would need to be adapted for features with different ranges - although it would probably be fine if feature scaling is used.

-{% highlight r %}
-draw_boundary <- function(xy,theta) {

-  u <- rep(xy, times = length(xy))
-  v <- rep(xy, each = length(xy))

-  cbind(u,v,z = NA) %>%
-    as.data.frame %>%
-    tbl_df %>%
-    dplyr::mutate(
-      z = h(theta, map_feature(u,v,6)) %>% round
-      )
-  }
-{% endhighlight %}

-Create the grid of points:

-{% highlight r %}
-boundary <- draw_boundary(
-  seq(-1.5, 1.5, length = 500),
-  ucminf_out$par
-  )
-{% endhighlight %}

-Now I add my prediction to the dataframe...

-{% highlight r %}
-ex2data2 %<>%
-  dplyr::mutate(
-    pred = h(theta,poly) %>% round
-    )
-{% endhighlight %}

 At this point it is probably worth defining some sort of measure of accuracy.
-A simple percentage error will suffice in this case.
+A simple proportion error will suffice in this case.

 {% highlight r %}
-perc_error <- function(y,pred) {
+err <- function(y,pred) {

   # Should really be implementing more unit tests throughout...,meh